vercel/next.js/docs/api-reference/next/link.md

   </ul>
 </details>

+> Before moving forward, we recommend you to read [Routing Introduction](/docs/routing/introduction.md) first.

 Client-side transitions between routes can be enabled via the `Link` component exported by `next/link`.

 An example of linking to `/` and `/about`: